rehanahmed23/Hotel-booking-Cancellation-EDA/README.md

 # Hotel-booking-Cancellation-EDA

-This report was done as a portfolio project by Krunal Prajapati to showcase my data analyst skills.
+This report was done as a portfolio project by Rehan Ahmed to showcase my data analyst skills.

 ## About the report :-